sharish/CreditCardView/README.md

 ```

-## Getting a Card information from the User
+## Calling CardEditActivity to fetch new card details from User

 To get a card information from the user, you can simply start the CardEditActivity as below and get the details of the card
 from onActivityResult() in your activity.